Mangroves Land

 • 2024

-March 2024 marked the beginning of our journey to fund the Mangroves project.
-It was then that we solidified our partnerships and began working with RAIN, setting the foundations for something truly impactful.
-Over the last several months, from March to December, we worked tirelessly to get this project ready to start in Jan 2025.
+March marked the beginning of our journey to fund the Mangroves project.
+We began our partnership with RAIN, setting the foundations for something truly impactful.
+From March to December, we worked tirelessly to get this project ready for January 2025 when the real magic began: the planting season.

 - Red mangroves